edhzsz/MLUND/projects/smartcab/Report.md

 * Deadline (50 states)

 This produces a space of possible states of size 19,200 (2 x 4 x 4 x 4 x 3 x 50).
 The size of this state is huge.
-For each state, there are 4 possible actions to be taken so the model needs at least 76,800 steps to visit at least once each state.
-For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state is visited at most 0.5 times, which is definitly not enough.
+For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state is visited at most 0.2 times, which is definitly not enough.

 ### Input and waypoint without deadline nor right state